tiy-curtissimo/learning-angularjs-with-timely/20-data-service-assignments.md

 1. Implement it

-You also decide that you may consult with your old friend Jason Skipper to see if he has any other ways to approach these tasks.
+You also decide that you may consult with your old friend *instructor's name here* to see if they have any other way to approach these tasks.